ERNI-Academy/starterkit-mobile-application-flutter/docs/environments.md

 # Multiple Environments

-As required by ERNI standards, each project should have the following environments:
+Each project should have the following environments:

 - **Development** is used by the developers.
 Testing should not be done in this environment since it is always changing.
 - **Test** will be used by your testers to ensure that the software is error free.
 - **UAT** ensures that your software is working as expected in the hands of your intended users.